 We get the woes of a lack of a single player campaign, but we can’t really complain too much.
 Most other multiplayer games barely even bother to establish lore or narrative, so the fact that we’d like to see more of this world in a single player capacity is a testament to what Bungie is doing with its narrative here.

 But let’s step out onto Tau Ceti IV.
-Launching with three maps, with a fourth dropping shortly after launch, Marathon tasks you with gathering supplies, completing faction contracts, and trying to exfil, all while surviving AI and real players.
+Launching with three maps, with its fourth having arrived shortly after, Marathon tasks you with gathering supplies, completing faction contracts, and trying to exfil, all while surviving AI and real players.

 Anyone who’s played an extraction shooter before will know the loop: drop in, loot up, try to make it home, and do it all again.
 If you die, you lose your loot.
 If you make it back, you can maybe go out again with slightly better loot.